toggenation/pi-xclock/README.md

 # Full Screen Digital Clock for Raspberry Pi

 Using `raspi-config`
-Set to run X not Wayland (not sure if this is needed) Set autologin for your account
+Set to run X not Wayland
+Set autologin for your account

 Install: